The Truth About Schizophrenia: Facts And Myths Debunked

 Mental health treatment options for schizophrenia management

-For many individuals with schizophrenia, treatment may include antipsychotic medication, which can be prescribed by a doctor or psychiatrist.
+Treatment for schizophrenia often involves antipsychotic medication, which a doctor or psychiatrist can prescribe.
 Individuals taking any type of medication should follow the directions given by the prescribing professional.
-It can also be important for individuals with schizophrenia to communicate with their doctors regarding the efficacy and side effects of their medication.
+In addition, they should communicate with their doctors regarding their medication's efficacy and side effects.

-It may also be recommended that an individual with schizophrenia work with a therapist.
-A therapist may use modalities like cognitive behavioral therapy (CBT) to help an individual manage symptoms and cope with the feelings of distress that can be associated with psychotic episodes
+An individual with schizophrenia may also work with a therapist.
+A therapist may use modalities like cognitive-behavioral therapy (CBT) to help clients manage symptoms and cope with the feelings of distress that can be associated with psychotic episodes.

 Online therapy for schizophrenia